Skip to main content

 Red Pulp of the Spleen

-The red pulp of the spleen is a tissue that primarily functions in filtering blood and recycling iron from red blood cells.
-It contains a network of splenic sinusoids, which are specialized blood vessels that allow for the passage of blood cells and plasma.
-This area is rich in macrophages that help in phagocytizing old or damaged red blood cells.
+The red pulp is a region in the spleen primarily involved in filtering the blood.
+It contains splenic sinusoids, which are specialized blood vessels, and is rich in macrophages that remove old or damaged red blood cells.
+This area plays a key role in blood filtration and immune response.

 Recommended video: